modypy/modypy/docs/guide/01_integrator.rst

                              initial_condition=-1)

-Here, we see another feature of the
-:class:`structure <modypy.model.evaluation.DataProvider>` passed to evaluation
-functions in ``modypy``: The ``signals`` property holds a dictionary that can be accessed using the signal objects and will provide the current value of that signal.
+Here, we see another feature of the data object passed to evaluation functions in ``modypy``: It is a mapping that can be indexed by states, ports and signals.
+The value of the expression ``data[input_signal]`` is the current value of the input signal.

 The state itself also is a scalar, so it has the same shape as our signal.
 Note that signals and states by default are scalar, so you could as well remove the